matjack1/LabAdmin/docs/tutorial.md

 ]
 ```

-Then we need to setup the path for uploaded files, and various urls:
+Then we need to setup the path for uploaded files, various urls and how long registration links are valid:

 ```
 MEDIA_ROOT = '/var/www/labadmin/labadmin/uploads/'
 STATIC_ROOT = '/var/www/labadmin/labadmin/static/'
 STATIC_URL = '/labadmin/static/'
 LOGIN_URL = '/labadmin/accounts/login/'
+LOGIN_REDIRECT_URL = 'labadmin-user-profile'

+# how many days the registration link will be valid
+ACCOUNT_ACTIVATION_DAYS = 2

+# id of default django.contrib.site.models.Site
+SITE_ID = 1
 ```

 You also need to update these settings dependings on your environment: